-The City has evaluated subsequent events through April 2, 2021, the date which the financial statements were available to be issued.
+The City has evaluated subsequent events through March 24, 2022, the date which the financial statements were available to be issued.

-On January 30, 2020, the World Health Organization (:WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spread globally beyond its point of origin.
-In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
+On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China, (the "COVID-19 outbreak") and the risks to the international community as the virus spread globally beyond its point of origin.
+In March, 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
-However, the City is expected to receive approximately \$127,429 from the CARES Act Funding to assist with COVID-19 related expenses.
-It is uncertain as to the full magnitude that the pandemic will have on the City's financial condition, liquidity, and future results of operations, if any.
+It is uncertain the full magnitude that the pandemic will have on the City's financial condition, liquidity, and future results of operations, if any.